All in My Family

 All in My Family is a 2019 American short documentary film directed by Hao Wu.
-The film follows a traditional heterosexual family where the son is a gay Chinese man who has chosen to have children via surrogates with their same-sex partner Eric.
+The film follows a traditional heterosexual family where the son is a gay Chinese man who has chosen to have children via surrogates with their same-sex partner, Eric.
 This documentary provides raw footage between Hao and their family's reaction to their sexual orientation, reckoning of kinship, and parenthood.
-The film showcases how cultural norms and expectations can influence the process of surrogacy; in Hao's case, biological ties are encouraged.
+The documentary highlights the obstacles that come with traditional cultural practices for minority LGBTQ-identifying people who struggle to find a way to express themselves and start a family.

 The documentary was released on Netflix on May 3, 2019.